peoplewareDo/nativescript-svg/README.md

 - Downloads the image from the provided Url and creates a new ImageSourceSVG instance from it.

 ***
-You can call every method in two way, for example:
+You can call every method in two ways, for example:
 ```
 //from the svf file object
 svgFile.loadFromResource(name: string): boolean